ykshatroff/tictactoe/README.md

 3. Draw the board with unicode blocks (tkinker next)
 4. Use regular expressions to check the user inputs.
 5. The algorithm to match the lines, use four registers for each player:
-        1. rowx (list)
+   - rowx (list)
-        2. columny (list)
+   - columny (list)
-        3. first diagonal (int)
+   - first diagonal (int)
-        4. fourth diagonal (int)
+   - fourth diagonal (int)

-    every time that the player input a coordinate, the registers are checked and updated if not a line yet.
+    When the player input a coordinate, the registers are checked and updated if not a line yet.
     Basically when a register value == the size length of a line, then we have a line match.